-- a right, immunity, or benefit enjoyed only by a person beyond the advantages of most: the privileges of the very rich.
+- a right, immunity, or benefit enjoyed by a particular person or a restricted group of people beyond the advantages of most: the privileges of the very rich.

 Origin of privilege

 Still professor emeritus, which actually gives me a great privilege of having free parking.Please Get Your Noise Out of My Ears (Ep.
 439)|Stephen J. Dubner|November 12, 2020|Freakonomics

 Understanding how big politics actually are to your safety and livelihood came with me first, checking some of my privilege, and second, understanding capitalism and the oligarchy we live in a little better.High Anxiety|Truthbetold|November 4, 2020|TruthBeTold.news

 Google pays an estimated $8 billion to $12 billion for the privilege, and as a result the DOJ said nearly half of Google’s search traffic in 2019 came from Apple products.Shares in Google’s parent soar 6% on ad sales rebound|Verne Kopytoff|October 29, 2020|Fortune

 Analysts estimate Google pays more than $10 billion a year for the privilege and, since the designation costs Apple nothing, the money flows straight into Apple’s profits.Delayed iPhone 12 sales could be a drag on Apple’s quarterly report|Aaron Pressman|October 29, 2020|Fortune